shhwang1/BA_Kernel-based-Learning/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/115224653/198883366-39a0ed41-b8ed-4cec-8d7f-afe5d67cfa50.png"  width="400" height="350"></p>

 In the case of the first case, Linearly Hard Margin, there is no specific hyperparameter to tune for performance comparison.
 Therefore, hyperparameter tuning for performance comparison will be performed in the second and third cases.

+### Visualization

+For visualization, two X variables were extracted from each dataset to learn, and the data and linear classifier were visualized.